Networking: The Art Of Being Interested, Not Interesting

 If you have been paying attention something relevant will come to mind.

-Even the more persistent of networking talkers will engage in a more two-way interaction within five minutes, if you just listen first without interrupting!
+Even the more persistent of networking talkers will engage in a more two-way interaction after two to three minutes if you just listen first without interrupting!

 Until next time ...